bgveenstra/cs-lessons/computer-architecture.md

 ![computer block diagram - input, output, and memory connected to processor](http://onlinemca.com/mca_course/kurukshetra_university/semester1/c/img_c/comp_block_diagram.png)

-You're already familiar with a few input and output devices, so we'll go into memory and processors.
+You're already familiar with a few input and output devices.
+If you've shopped for a computer recently, you've also heard information about computers' memory and processor specifics in product information.